-- Attainments towards the identified outcomes will be shared with parents termly through feedback regarding SEND support through the school reporting system and Parents' Evenings.
-(These may also be carried out via virtual meetings, telephone calls or written reports) - Parents may email individual teachers with updates or concerns they might have.
-They are also welcome to email either the SENDCo, (sendco@smfr.co.uk), Pastoral Support Leader (psl@smfr.co.uk) or the Headteacher (headteacher@smfr.co.uk) to discuss their concerns. - Parents are encouraged to arrange an appointment to discuss their child's progress with the class teacher, the SENDCo or a member of the Senior Management Team (SMT) at any time when they feel concerned or have information which they feel they would like to share that could impact on their child's learning.
+Attainments towards the identified outcomes will be shared with parents termly through feedback regarding SEND support through the school reporting system and Parents' Evenings.
+(These may also be carried out via virtual meetings, telephone calls or written reports)

+- Parents may contact individual teachers with updates or concerns they might have.
+They are also welcome to email either the SENDCo, (sendco@smfr.co.uk), Pastoral Support Leader (psl@smfr.co.uk) or the Headteacher (headteacher@smfr.co.uk) to discuss their concerns. - Parents are encouraged to arrange an appointment to discuss their child's progress with the class teacher, the SENDCo or a member of the Senior Leadership Team (SLT) at any time when they feel concerned or have information which they feel they would like to share that could impact on their child's learning.
 Please either contact the school office or the member of staff directly to make this appointment for you.
 The contact number is 01753 644471.
-Due to any restrictions or guidance in place at the time, it may not always be possible to have a face to face meeting; however, a phone consultation or virtual meeting may be offered instead.
+It may not always be possible to have a face to face meeting; however, a phone consultation or virtual meeting may be offered instead.